tableau/tabcmd/README.md

  MacOS]
 * Authenticate using Personal Access Tokens [Existing Tabcmd does not support Personal Access Token Login]
-* Easily use public endpoints available in Tableau Server Client
+* Easily use public endpoints available in Python based Tableau Server Client
-* Add more functionality and extend for other automation tasks
+* Add more functionality and extend script for other automation tasks

 # Demo/Samples